 Many of these commercials are well-known amongst American gamers.
 They're known for both their costumes and the pure oddity of the advertisements.
 Instead of being straightforward advertisements, most do the bare minimum of being related to the game being advertised in exchange for having wacky, eye-catching gags.
 Their most iconic ad is their Super Smash Bros.
 64 ad that starts with the roster strolling happily together in a meadow before it turns into a free-for-all brawl.

 The games featured in their ads are: Super Smash Bros.
-64, Mario Kart: Super Circuit, Super Mario Advance 2, Super Mario Advance 3, Super Mario Sunshine, Mario Party 4, Mario Party 6, Kirby: Canvas Curse, Mario Superstar Baseball, Super Mario Strikers, Mario Sports Mix, and Super Mario 3D World.
+64, Mario Kart: Super Circuit, Super Mario Advance 2, Super Mario Advance 3, Super Mario Sunshine, Animal Crossing (2001), Mario Party 4, Mario Party 6, Kirby: Canvas Curse, Mario Superstar Baseball, Super Mario Strikers, Mario Sports Mix, and Super Mario 3D World.
 Mario Sports Mix also has a 10-minute interview between one of the reporters and a fully voiced Mario.

 These commercials provide examples of: